 An important point to keep in mind is that when Graham provided this equation, it was to simulate a growth stock based on the concepts of value investing.

 Let’s look at Facebook (FB).

 - Y = 3.56%

 The intrinsic value comes out to $186.29.

-You can see the big difference.
+You can see a big difference.

 My adjusted version of no growth PE of 7 and 1xg compared to the original version of 8.5 and 2xg.

 - The original Benjamin Graham stock valuation formula is aggressive